center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/access_token_manipulation.rst

 original analytic spans several different behaviors, tactics, and techniques including process injection, privilege escalation, lateral movement, access token manipulation, and credential access, so we also need to re-scope our analytic and focus on a single ATT&CK technique.
-We’ll continue with **T1134.001 Access Token Manipulation: Token Impersonation/Theft**.
+We'll continue with **T1134.001 Access Token Manipulation: Token Impersonation/Theft**.
 We will further scope down our research, focusing on access token theft implementations that leverage Windows API calls versus command line implementations like the ``runas`` command.